Inspector-General of Police (Malaysia)

-The Inspector-General of Police (abbreviation: IGP; Ketua Polis Negara — KPN), also known as the Chief of Police, is the highest-ranking police officer of the Royal Malaysia Police (RMP; Polis Diraja Malaysia — PDRM).
-He was assisted by the Deputy Inspector-General of Police (DIG or DIGP; Timbalan Ketua Polis Negara — TKPN), he reports to the Minister of Home Affairs.
+The Inspector-General of Police (abbreviation: IGP; Ketua Polis Negara — KPN), also known as the Chief of Police, is the professional head and highest-ranking police officer of the Royal Malaysia Police (RMP; Polis Diraja Malaysia — PDRM).
+He is assisted by the Deputy Inspector-General of Police (DIG or DIGP; Timbalan Ketua Polis Negara — TKPN), he reports to the Minister of Home Affairs.
 The IGP is based at Bukit Aman, Kuala Lumpur which is the Headquarters of the RMP.

 The current IGP is Mohd Khalid Ismail – having succeeded his predecessor, Razarudin Husain in June 2025.

 Inspectors-General of Police currently are mandated to retire once reach the age of 60, but may be extended upon exceptional circumstances.

 When the Inspector-General of Police is unable to perform his duties, is absent from work, or is on vacation, the Deputy Inspector-General of Police shall assume the duties of the Inspector-General of Police.